 I started this ride on May 1st from Santa Monica Pier & have ridden 1580 miles of the route so far.
 I rode an average of 54.4 miles a day with an average speed of 8-9 MPH Daily.
 I stopped in Glenwood Iowa, the start town of RAGBRAI 2024 which starts on July 21.
 I will return to Glenwood for RAGBRAI & the second half of my crossing.
 The ride has been absolutely amazing so far & everyone has been very helpful with directions, camping spots, food suggestions & where to get the best ice cream in town!
 I have crossed California, Arizona & New Mexico.
 Denver Colorado through Nebraska & then to Glenwood Iowa, starting town for RAGBRAI 2024.
 I will be headed back to Glenwood on July 20 for the start of RAGBRAI & ride through Iowa with all the other 30000 crazy cyclists!
 Then its off to Illinois, Indiana, Ohio, Pennsylvania, Washington DC & finally to Ocean City Maryland for the end point of the ride.

 Route 66 is very interesting from California to about the middle of Arizona & then I had to ride on US highway 40 for way too many miles (about 300-400 highway miles).
 Getting through the rest of New Mexico was almost all highway (not fun) Beautiful mountains & scenery, lots of old cars & trucks sitting around, high (103) & low (35) temperatures are a big swing for 1 day!
 Woke up cold & within a few hours was sweating in the desert!
 Had a few issues with the heat including the rear tire starting to melt apart in the heat because the shoulder of the road was so hot that the solid rubber rear 16” tire was falling apart at the seam where it snaps into the rim.
 This happened 2 times within a week & luckily I had a couple spares that @elliethewishfairy sent to me in Needles California.
 I also had to push the bike quite a bit over the big hills & up all the mountain passes.
 Again not too fun but I knew it was coming so its just part of it.
 From Needles California to Oatman Arizona I walked just over 30 miles with a 20 mph head wind & 35 mph gusts it was about impossible for me to ride so I walked & pushed a very long 16 hour day to cover only 42 miles over Sitgreaves pass & then finally coasted down the other side.
 I Got to see the burros in Oatman which was a nice addition to the day & made me smile every time I seen one.
-And the (not so) secret Shaffers fish bowl built into the mountain with real gold fish that I even got to feed & its incredible!
+I was lucky enough to find the (not so) secret Shaffers fish bowl built into the opposite side of the mountain with real gold fish in it that I even got to feed & it was a big highlight to my 12 plus hour day of walking the bike & coasting down the other side!

 Went back to Glenwood Iowa for RAGBRAI from July 21 - July 27, rode & pushed the 430 mile route & also pushed my bike up Snake Alley but I did ride it completely back down (twice)